Frank Flavin Photography

 Anchorage is best known for trails, wildlife, and glaciers, and it is the state’s cultural soul as well.
 The city is home to more artists and musicians than any other place in Alaska.
 Public art fills the city, from life-sized murals of bowhead whales and other Alaska marine life to a bronze work honoring the legacy of Dena’ina Athabascan matriarch Olga Nicolai Ezi.
 Anchorage is also home to the state’s largest museum, as well as a whole palette of galleries, showrooms, and artist workspaces.
 Shops and restaurants often serve double duty as gallery space; many host a different artist each month for First Friday events.

 The cultural offerings are on stage as well.
 Both the symphony and the opera company in Anchorage predate statehood.
-Traveling acts entertain crowds at the Center for the Performing Arts or Anchorage’s arenas.
+Traveling acts entertain crowds at the Alaska Center for the Performing Arts or Anchorage’s arenas.

 The cultural appeals of Anchorage go far beyond the expected.
 Anchorage is a prime place to explore Alaska Native cultures.
 There are many distinct cultures, each with traditions reaching back thousands of years, and continued, contemporary presence in Anchorage today.
-For starters, the Alaska Native Heritage Center is an excellent primer.
+The Alaska Native Heritage Center is an excellent primer.
 Events like the traditional sports at NYO Games and the arts market and sessions of the Alaska Federation of Natives Convention provide visitors other entry points into these cultures.

 Alaska Flavor

 It takes good food to fuel all the activity in Anchorage.
 Thankfully, there is plenty on the menu.
 Alaska is famous for seafood.
 Anchorage serves it all fresh – salmon, crab, halibut, rockfish, cod, clams, scallops, and oysters.
 The state’s agricultural heartland, the Matanuska Valley, is less than an hour away, bringing plenty of greens, root veggies, berries, and rhubarb to the table.
 Fresh ingredients go into a cuisine scene that covers familiar comfort food, with an appetite big enough to make room for Thai, Himalayan, Polynesian, German, and all points in between.
-Hundreds of restaurants are on the menu, with a sixteen breweries and a handful of distilleries filling glasses in Anchorage.
+Hundreds of restaurants are on the menu, with 16 breweries and a handful of distilleries filling glasses in Anchorage.

 Itineraries